quangloc99/quangloc99.github.io/_posts/2022-02-19-test-generation-guide.md

   alt="gen-v3-increasing-arrays-plots"
   dir=page.assetsdir file="gen-v3-test-increasing.png" %}

-Here we can see the patterns is indeed as intended: there are plains, there are some smooth curves (but not linears).
+Here we can see the patterns are indeed intended: there are plains, there are some smooth curves (but not linear).
 And they branch differently!
 I'll say this is an OK result.

-Now let's do see for an $a$ with the above parameters, and $b$ with only `min-b` and `max-b`
+Now let's do see for an $a$ with the above parameters and $b$ with only `min-b` and `max-b`

 {% include customhighlight.html caption="gen-v3 test with linear $b$"